mikeingold/JefimenkoModels.jl/README.md

 ## Status

 This package remains in development status.
-Not all planned solver methods are yet implemented, and results have not yet been validated.
+Not all planned solver methods are yet implemented or validated.

 | Public Function | Implemented | Tested | Validated |
 |:---|:---:|:---:|:---:|